larrybotha/everything/software-development/languages/rust/std..mem..replace.md

 - `std::mem::replace` allows for replacing a value in memory in-place without affecting ownership
-- this is useful in scenarios where you have a refernece to a value, but you want take ownership of the new value while replacing it with another value
+- this is useful in scenarios where you have a reference to a value, but you want take ownership of the new value while replacing it with another value